 “No, it’s too hot.”
 There was another reason and she knew it.
 “I’ll sleep on the couch.
 See you in the morning.”

 “I’ll be a second.”
-My apartment had little ventilation.
-The other rooms were baking ovens.
-The cold water rushed over my skin and I dreamed of swimming in the Atlantic.
+I ducked under the lukewarm water and dreamed of swimming in the Atlantic.

 “You ever think about getting AC?”
-Sherri lived in LA.
+Sherri wiped off her skin.

 “The hot doesn’t bother me.”
-Heat waves in New York lasted a few days instead of the entire summer in the Valley.
+Heat waves in New York lasted a few days instead of the entire summer in North Hollywood.
 I stepped out of the bath and handed the spray nozzle to Sherri.
-“I’ll pack my things.”

-Twenty minutes later we were in a taxi to Penn Station.
-We caught an ACed train from Penn Central to Patchogue.
-Most of the other passengers were day-trippers seeking escape.
-A taxi brought us to the ferry.
-The half-hour ride across the bay to the sandy barrier island was a pleasant excursion to another world.
+Thirty minutes later we took a taxi to Penn Station and caught an ACed train from Penn Central..
+Most of the other passengers were day-trippers seeking escape from the heat wave.

-We stepped off the ferry.
+We stepped off the ferry at Cherry Grave.
 Vacationeers greeted their guests.
 There was no sign of Rachelle.

-“I know the way to her house,” Sherri explained, slinging her bag over her shoulder.
+“I know the way to her house,” Sherri slung a small bag over her shoulder.
 For once she was traveling light.

 Back in the 70s Cherry Grove was synonymous with the decadent gay lifestyle; anonymous sex in the pine groves, one-hour stands in the hotels, and orgies in the beach houses.